 Mac Motorcycles is a company that has been involved in the design and development of motorbikes for a number of years.
 Based in Upton-Upon-Severn, Worcestershire, it is run and staffed by a group of five enthusiasts, who have extensive experience in engineering, design, motorcycle scrambling and other related interests.

-They have recently developed a completely new motorcycle, called The Sabre, a lightweight, single cylinder machine with a very distictive design.
+They have recently developed a completely new motorcycle, called The Ruby, a lightweight, single cylinder machine with a very distictive design.
 Customer orders will start to be taken in the autumn of 2018.